 There Are More Fish in the Sea

-Unlike ending a romantic relationship, in the case of a therapist you want to be prepared to find someone new right away.
+Unlike ending a romantic relationship, in the case of a therapist, you want to be prepared to find someone new right away.
 Unless you ended things because you felt you had met your goals of counseling, be ready to start seeing another therapist.
-Your current therapist may be able to help with this, or seek a referral from friends, family members, or your primary care doctor.
-Reflected on what worked and what did not work with this therapist, as it may help you in picking your next therapist.
+Your current therapist may be able to help with this or you can seek a referral from friends, family members, or your primary care doctor.
+Reflect on what worked and what did not work with this therapist, as it may help you in picking your next therapist.

 There are some things you can do early to increase your chances that your relationship with your therapist will be successful.